SuperTNT20/OG-Steam/README.md

 An Internet Time Warp
 -

-This skin is intended to replicate the style of Steam from around 2004.
-From a skinning perspective, I think this is as far back as anyone can reasonably take the Steam client.
-Several tweaks have been made using visual references and original Steam assets.
+Steam, in its current form, is hardly recognisable when compared to early releases.
+However, you may be surprised to learn that, depsite innumerable changes made to Steam in its 17-year lifespan, its Graphical User Interface system, VGUI (which is built into the Source Engine), has remained virtually unchanged.
+This has allowed me to create a skin which very accurately replicates the look and feel of the Steam client from around 2004.
+I have future-proofed this skin to the best of my ability by including as few files as possible (and, therefore, fewer points of failure).
+Ostensibly, Valve has plans to re-write the Steam client in JavaScript; we have already seen several moves in this direction.
+Until such time, welcome to 2004.

-This version includes fixes for the latest version of the Steam client (**Last Updated 2020-12-20**).
+This version includes fixes for the latest version of the Steam client (**Last Updated 2021-13-01**).

 Installing
 -